 Losses are recognised in profit or loss and reflected in an allowance account against receivables.
-Interest on the impaired asset continues to be recognised through the unwinding of the discount.
-When a subsequent event causes the amount of impairment loss to decrease, the decrease in impairment loss is reversed through profit or loss.
-Impairment losses on available-for-sale investment securities are recognised by transferring the cumulative loss that has been recognised in other comprehensive income, and presented in the fair value reserve in equity, to profit or loss.
-The cumulative loss that is removed from other comprehensive income and recognised in profit or loss is the difference between the acquisition cost, net of any principal repayment and amortisation, and the current fair value, less any impairment loss previously recognised in profit or loss.
-Changes in impairment provisions attributable to time value are reflected as a component of interest income, If in a subsequent period, the fair value of an impaired available-for-sale debt security increases and the increase can be related objectively to an event occurring after the impairment loss was recognised in profit or loss.
-However, any subsequent recovery in the fair value of an impaired available-for-sale equity security is recognised in other comprehensive income.
+Interest on event causes the amount of impairment loss to decrease, the decrease in impairment loss is reversed through profit or loss.
+Impairment losses on available-for-sale investment securities are recognised by transferring the cumulative loss that has been recognised in other comprehensive income, and presented in the fair value recognised in profit or loss.
+The cumulative loss that is removed from other comprehensive income and amortisation, and the current fair value, less any impairment loss previously recognised in profit or loss.
+In period, the fair value of an impaired available-for-sale debt security increases and the increase can be related objectively to an event occurring after the impairment loss was recognised in profit or loss.
+However, any subsequent recovery in the fair value of an impaired available-for-sale equity security is recognised in profit or loss.